 HomeArticle

-Tencent, stuffing AI into everything
+Tencent, integrating AI into everything

 王毓婵2026-05-14 18:36

-Prioritize its own business, Tencent aims to integrate AI into everything.
+Prioritizing its own business, Tencent aims to integrate AI into everything.

 Text by | Wang Yuchan

-To support model iteration and AI infrastructure construction, Tencent's R & D investment this quarter reached 22.54 billion yuan, a year-on-year increase of 19%; capital expenditure was 31.94 billion yuan, a year-on-year increase of 16%.
+To support model iteration and AI infrastructure construction, Tencent's R & D investment this quarter reached 22.54 billion yuan, a year - on - year increase of 19%; capital expenditure was 31.94 billion yuan, a year - on - year increase of 16%.
 Moreover, the investment in AI will continue to expand steadily in the future.

 The day after the release of the financial report, it happened that US President Trump visited China with Elon Musk, Jensen Huang, and others.
-According to Reuters, the US has allowed 10 Chinese companies, including Alibaba, ByteDance, Tencent, and JD.com, to purchase NVIDIA H200 chips.

 OpenRouter Model Call Weekly Ranking (May 11)